This is our review of the best indestructible dog toys in 2023.

 Some dogs love to chew and can destroy the average squeaker toy in seconds.
 If your pooch is a power chewer, you’re going to need an indestructible dog toy, ball or bone to really keep their interest.
 Unfortunately, there are too many flimsy toys out there that really don’t stand up to the test of a dog’s sharp teeth.
 One of the most common questions we hear is

-In this article, we are going to be reviewing the following indestructible dog toys:
+In this article, we are going to be reviewing the following harder rubber chew toys:

-That’s why we have compiled the 5 best indestructible dog toys – so you can relax- keeping the pup entertained with heavy-duty toys, many of which provide mental stimulation, promote better dental hygiene and help with separation anxiety.
+That’s why we have compiled the 7 best dog toys for heavy chewers – so you can relax- keeping the pup entertained with heavy-duty toys, many of which provide mental stimulation, promote better dental hygiene and help with separation anxiety.
 They may even help to keep your soft furnishings, coffee table corners and trainers safe from destruction.

 There’s nothing worse than coming home to a lovely chair or settee that’s been savaged by an aggressive chewer.
 Not all dogs chew under pressure or in fear, either – they do it, well, because they like chewing!